 We often forget these two simple words in our society, and we tend to take them lightly.
 If you notice that someone did you a favor, do not forget to tell them this simple phrase.
 The words “thank you” are practically the entire definition of gratitude in of itself.
 So why not say it more often?
 Tell your family and friends “thank you” every day.
 Even if they did not do anything for you, simply uttering this phrase can strengthen your relationships.
 You could say “thank you” for being themselves.
 This can go beyond your inner circle and loved ones, by the way.
 This can also apply to public servants.

 When you get off your last stop on the bus, quickly give a word of thanks to the bus driver that got you to your destination safely.
 Be grateful for the cashier that rings up your large order.
 Say “thank you” to the crossing guard who guides you safely across the street.
 Be courteous to the man who pumps the gas in your car.
-There are many people you could say these two words to, and it could potentially make their day.
-So many people are left unappreciated because they don’t do things that are grandiose acts.
+There are lots of people you could say these two words to, and it could potentially make their day.
+So many are left unappreciated because they don’t do things that are grandiose acts.
 However, you can remind them that they are important by verbally showing your gratitude.
 They will absolutely remember the courtesy that you showed towards them for doing so.
 Never turn up your chin at the opportunity to say “thank you,” and who knows?
 They could pay it forward right back towards you.

 9. Send Love To Your Enemies